kammitama5/kammitama5.github.io/_posts/2017-12-22-Friday-December-22nd.md

 - I'm working on project 1 this weekend, which involves some SQL and possibly Excel
-- Next week, since I've already completed the Python module, I'll spend on either (if I don't complete the project this weekend) finishing up that project and working on project 2.
+- Next week, since I've already completed the Python module, I'll spend on either (if I don't complete the project this weekend) finishing up that project or working on project 2.
 I'll also dig into the next module, which is Data Analysis.
 After that, there's a project and Statistics coursework.
 - We're using Jupyter substantially after that, which is great!
+Jupyter is like LaTeX to me.
+It's just so *beautiful* and organized as a format.
 - I'm also working on another Python Data Analysis course simultaneously, that is just about four weeks long.
 It doesn't officially open until tomorrow, but I have done week one's quiz already.